ICTU/quality-time/docs/src/deployment.md

 ## Docker-composition

 This document assumes docker-compose is used to deploy the containers.
-The docker folder of this repo contains different compose files for running *Quality-time* in development and continuous integration mode, see the [docker folder](https://github.com/ICTU/quality-time/tree/master/docker).
+The [docker folder](https://github.com/ICTU/quality-time/tree/master/docker) of the *Quality-time* repo contains different compose files for running *Quality-time* in development and continuous integration mode.
 You can use these compose files as basis for your own deployment configuration.

 ## Configuring LDAP